Dicastery for Bishops

-The Dicastery for Bishops, formerly named Congregation for Bishops (Congregatio pro Episcopis), is the department of the Roman Curia of the Catholic Church that oversees the selection of most new bishops.
+The Dicastery for Bishops, formerly named Congregation for Bishops (Congregatio pro Episcopis), is the dicastery of the Roman Curia of the Catholic Church that oversees the selection of most new bishops.
 Its proposals require papal approval to take effect, but are usually followed.
 The Dicastery also schedules the visits at five-year intervals ("ad limina") that bishops are required to make to Rome, when they meet with the pope and various departments of the Curia.
 It also manages the formation of new dioceses.
 It is one of the more influential Dicasteries, since it strongly influences the human resources policy of the church.

 The jurisdiction of the Dicastery does not extend to mission territories, under the Dicastery for Evangelization, or areas managed by the Dicastery for the Eastern Churches (which has responsibility for all Eastern Catholics, and for Latin Catholics in the Middle East and Greece).
 Where appointment of bishops and changes in diocesan boundaries require consultation with civil governments, the Secretariat of State has primary responsibility, but must consult the Dicastery for Bishops.
 The Dicastery also have oversight of investigations into allegations of abuse and negligence by bishops.

 The Dicastery for Bishops has jurisdiction over the Pontifical Commission for Latin America, and the dicastery's prefect also serves as the commission's president.

 History

-The Dicastery for Bishops has its origins in the "Congregation for the Erection of Churches and Consistorial Provisions" founded by Pope Sixtus V on 22 January 1588.
+The Dicastery for Bishops has its origins in the "Congregation for the Erection of Churches and Consistorial Provisions", commonly known as "Concistorial Congregation", founded by Pope Sixtus V on 22 January 1588.
 Before the Second Vatican Council, when the pope announced the names of new cardinals at a Secret Consistory, that is, a consistory that only churchmen attended, the names of new cardinals would be read out, followed by those of archbishops and bishops.

+The congregation of Bishops and Regulars was suppressed by Pope Pius X with the apostolic constitution Sapienti Consilio of June 29, 1908 and responsibilities regarding bishops and seminaries passed to the Consistorial Congregation (while those concerning religious went to the new Congregation for Religious).

 The name was changed from the Sacred Consistorial Congregation to the Congregation for Bishops in 1967.

-Between 30 June 2010 and 2023, its Prefect was Cardinal Marc Ouellet.
-Between 2023 and 8 May 2025, Cardinal Robert Francis Prevost (who would become Pope Leo XIV) was its Prefect.

 On 13 July 2022, Pope Francis appointed women as members of this Dicastery for the first time, two religious and one laywoman (Raffaella Petrini, Yvonne Reungoat, and María Lía Zervino).
+In addition, Pope Leo XIV appointed Sr. Simona Brambilla, M.C., prefect of the Dicastery for the Institutes of Consecrated Life and the Societies of Apostolic Life, as member of the Dicastery for Bishops on 14 February 2026.